debrawolford/treat-your-pup/README.md

 When testing contact.html: "Document checking completed.
 No errors or warnings to show."

 When testing index.html: Only get error message regarding percentages for image sizes and that I should be using em/px instead.
-But I have tried both and the images don't render nicely on all sizes so have decided to stick with percentages for now.
+Moved the image sizing to css and ran the test again: "Document checking completed.
+No errors or warnings to show."

 When testing meals.html: Same issue with percentages on images as index.html.
+Moved the image sizing to css and ran the test again: "Document checking completed.
+No errors or warnings to show."

 When testing faq.html: "Document checking completed.
 No errors or warnings to show."